fimbes/fimbes-web/products/_sprzegla/en/polish/Fumo/EZM.md

 images: []
 documents: []
 ---
-Gear coupling for dry and oil service.
+Electromagnetic gear coupling for dry and oil service.